-- 1. Unlock their pouch using on the unlocking stations - 2.
-Turn their mobile phone OFF and place their phone in the pouch - 3.
-Lock the pouch for the duration of the day - 4.
-Unlock pouches at one of the unlocking stations at the end of the day as student leaves
+- 1. Unlock their pouch using one of the unlocking stations. - 2.
+Turn their mobile phone OFF and place their phone in the pouch. - 3.
+Lock the pouch for the duration of the day. - 4.
+Unlock pouches at one of the unlocking stations at the end of the day as student leaves.

-A bell will sound at 8.55am to remind students who may not have their phone in the pouch to do this before moving to roll call.
 Roll call teachers will check that students have their phones locked in the YONDR pouch at the beginning of roll call each day.

 Where there is a need to use a phone for a learning task, for example filming a movement in PDHPE, the teacher will have access to an unlocking station through the Head Teacher.
-At the conclusion of the learning activity students are expected to return their phone to the pouch as set out above.
+At the conclusion of the learning activity students are expected to return their phone to the part as set out above.

-On Wednesday's students who have permission to leave from external venues, for example walk home from the golf course, will need to ensure that the front office has received their permission note to leave early and that they unlock their pouch at the front office before leaving for sport.
+On Wednesdays, students who have permission to leave from external venues, for example walk home from the golf course, will need to ensure that the front office has received their permission note to leave early and that they unlock their pouch at the front office before leaving for sport.
 Where an excursion or off-site event occurs students will not be expected to have their phones in the pouch, as they may not return to school.